anvilsecure/aws-sigv4/SETTINGS.md

 original request.
 Note that some headers cannot be included, such as User-Agent as the AWS SDK will ignore them.

+### ContentMD5HeaderBehavior

+Takes 3 possible values that determine handling of the Content-MD5 header:

+* `remove` Remove the Content-MD5 header.
+* `ignore` Leave the Content-MD5 header alone.
+This is the Default.
+* `update` Update the Content-MD5 header with a valid digest.

+S3 uploads may optionally use this header so it must either be updated or removed if the request body changes.
+Note that CustomSignedHeaders are added after the Content-MD5 header is processed and so are not affected.
+If Content-MD5 is present, S3 requires it to be included in the signature.

 ### CustomSignedHeaders

 **UI name: Custom Signed Headers**